DLR-AMR/t8code-docker-images/README.md

-# t8code_dependencies_docker_image
+# t8code-docker-images
-Docker image for t8code and its dependencies
+Docker images for t8code and its dependencies